Xfers/docs/source/index.md

 ```

-This endpoint return information related to your account activites such as the types and statuses of transactions that the user has.
+This endpoint returns information related to your account activites such as the types and statuses of transactions that the user has.

 #### HTTPS Request